xieweiAlex/English_Learning/words-review.md

 **acrid**: harsh or **corrosive in tone**. -
 A **rasp** is a tool used for shaping wood or other material. -
 The **cusp** of a **crescent**. -
-His sense of humour allowed him to face adversaries with **equanimity**. -
 What does all this **portend** for the near future?  -
 This is more like it!
 Real food—not that **canned muck**. -
 One reason is that filtering is technically complicated and can easily go wrong if important commands are blocked.
 Another is that firms have **balked at** the expense. -
 Some mass media tend to please people of **plebeian** tastes. -
 This young man had all the **inclination** to be a **profligate** of the first water. -
-Everyone knows friends or family members who won’t speak to one another because of **long-held grudges**. -
 The book's happy ending seemed **contrived**. -
 My baby slept safe from harm in her **white wicker bassinet**. -
-It's very hard for a competiter to **dislodge** them, they're obviously very expensive. -

 ## words-May-24.md ##
 words/2024/words-May-24.md
 The **grafter** was constantly **haunted** by fear of discovery. -
-They remained **impoverished** despite some **meager** economic investments from the US and Europe. -
 Simply put, I was a **curmudgeon** at work, increasingly **cynical** about the intentions of leaders, not learning anything beyond the latest office gossip. -
 The presentation was **rather prosaic**, with no innovative ideas. -
 He gave an **ostentatious** yawn. -
-Senate sends **sweeping** foreign aid package to Biden's desk. -
 I was a little **miffed** about that. -
 newly rich consumers eager to **flaunt** their prosperity. -
 He **beguiled** me into signing this contract.  -